2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2007 Quarter

-The obverse inscriptions include “UNITED STATES OF AMERICA” arched above Washington’s head, “LIBERTY” to the left below his chin, “IN GOD WE TRUST” to the right, and “QUARTER DOLLAR” along the bottom beneath his bust.
-The mint mark indicating the production facility appears to the right of Washington’s ponytail.
+The obverse inscriptions include “UNITED STATES OF AMERICA” arched above Washington’s head, “LIBERTY” to the left below his chin, “IN GOD WE TRUST” to the right, and “QUARTER DOLLAR” along the bottom.
+The mint mark — P for Philadelphia, D for Denver, or S for San Francisco — appears to the right of Washington’s ponytail.
+Washington’s portrait on these coins was based on a 1786 plaster bust by French sculptor Jean-Antoine Houdon.

 The Reverse Of The 2007 Quarter

-The 2007 quarters featured five distinct reverse designs, each honoring a different state with imagery reflecting its heritage and identity.
+The 2007 quarters featured five distinct reverse designs, each honoring a western state with imagery reflecting its heritage and identity.

 Other Features Of The 2007 Quarter

-The 2007 quarter is composed of two layers of cupronickel (75% copper, 25% nickel) clad on a core of pure copper.
-With the cupronickel layers comprising 1/3 of total weight, the coin’s overall composition is therefore 8.33% nickel, 91.67% copper.
-The U.S. Mint also produced silver proof versions for collectors, containing 90% silver.
+The standard clad 2007 quarter is composed of two layers of cupronickel (75% copper, 25% nickel) bonded to a core of pure copper.
+The overall composition works out to approximately 8.33% nickel and 91.67% copper.
+The U.S. Mint also struck 90% silver proof versions exclusively for collector sets sold by the San Francisco Mint.

 Also Read: Washington Quarter Value (1932-1998)